 In his commencement address at Morehouse College in 2019, Smith surprised the graduating class with the announcement that he would pay off the entirety of their student loan debt, including loans taken out by their parents to pay for their education—a total commitment of $34 million.
 During his speech, Smith challenged Morehouse graduates, alumni and supporters to give the same opportunity to future generations.

 Smith created Vista Equity Partners in 2000 after leaving Goldman Sachs, where he handled mergers and acquisitions for companies like Apple, Microsoft and Texas Instruments in Silicon Valley.
 Headquartered in Austin, TX, Vista invests exclusively in enterprise software companies with a focus on promoting diversity, enhancing sustainability and strengthening the global community, while also delivering on commitments to investors.
 Under Smith's leadership, Vista has been named a top-performing private equity firm multiple times by the HEC‐Dow Jones annual ranking.
 Smith himself has been named by Forbes as one of the 100 Greatest Living Business Minds, and in 2019 he became a Texas Business Hall of Fame inductee.

-Smith serves as the Chairman of Carnegie Hall, founding director and President of the Fund II Foundation, Chairman of the Robert F. Kennedy Human Rights, Member of the Board of Overseers of Columbia Business School, and as a Member of the Cornell Engineering College Council, among others.
-Smith earned his B.S. in Chemical Engineering from Cornell University, where the School of Chemical and Biomolecular Engineering now bears his name.
-He also earned an MBA with honors from Columbia Business School.
+Smith serves as the Chairman of Carnegie Hall, founding director and President of the Fund II Foundation, a Trustee of the Boys and Girls Clubs of San Francisco, a Member of the Board of Overseers of Columbia Business School, and as a Member of the Cornell Engineering College Council.
+He earned his B.S. in Chemical Engineering from Cornell University, where the Robert Frederick Smith School of Chemical and Biomolecular Engineering now bears his name, and his MBA with honors from Columbia Business School.